Andreja Prokić

-Andreja Prokić (born 9 April 1989) is a Serbian professional footballer who plays as a forward for IV liga Subcarpathia club JKS Jarosław.
+Andreja Prokić (born 9 April 1989) is a Serbian professional footballer who plays as a forward for III liga club JKS Jarosław.

 Career

 As a youth player, Prokić trialed for Partizan as well as Red Star Belgrade, one of the most successful Serbian clubs.

 In 2010, Prokić signed for Stal Rzeszów in the Polish third division from Serbian lower league side Turbina Vreoci.

 In 2018, Prokić moved to Stal Mielec in the Polish second division.

 Ahead of the 2025–26 season, Prokić joined fifth tier side JKS Jarosław and began his coaching career at the Diamonds Rzeszów Football Academy.

 Personal life

 In March 2018, Prokić received Polish citizenship.